-- 2.2 An applicant issuer is required to have an appointed sponsor at all times which, subject to paragraph 2.3, may attend to all events contemplated in the Listings Requirements. - 2.3 An applicant issuer is required tomust have an appointed independent sponsorfor the following events-at all times.
-A non-independent sponsor may only attend to the routine administrative items pursuant to Practice Note 1/2003.: - (a) any events requiring shareholders' approval pursuant to the Listings Requirements, save for the Excluded Items; - (b) unbundlings not requiring shareholders' approval; - (c) related party transactions; - (d) removal of listings; and - (e) rulings in relation to any items above.
+paragraph 2.4, may attend to all events contemplated in the Listings Requirements.
+2.3 An independent sponsor must be appointed where: (a) the sponsor is also the applicant issuer; (b) the sponsor is a subsidiary, associate or division of the applicant issuer; (c) the JSE, in respect of any transaction or corporate action, deems it necessary to appoint a joint sponsor; or (d) the sponsor is not independent pursuant to Schedule 16.
+2.4 To the extent that an applicant issuer is required to have an independent sponsor pursuant to paragraph 2.3, the independent sponsor must attend to the following events and corporate actionsAn applicant issuer is required to have an appointed independent sponsor at all times.
+A non-independent sponsor may only attend to the routine administrative items pursuant to Practice Note 1/2003.: (a) any events requiring shareholders' approval pursuant to the Listings Requirements, save for the Excluded Items; (b) unbundlings not requiring shareholders' approval; (c) related party transactions; (d) removal of listings; and (e) rulings in relation to any items above.
 Excluded Items: Although shareholders' approval is required, the following items are excluded, being approvals in relation to MOIs, Schedule 14 share incentive schemes, general issue of shares for cash, general repurchases, increase in share capital and change of name.

-- 2.43 A joint independent sponsor must further be appointed where: - (a) the sponsor is also the applicant issuer; - (b) the sponsor is a subsidiary, associate or division of the applicant issuer; - (c) the JSE, in respect of any transaction or corporate action, deems it necessary to appoint a joint sponsor; or - (d) the sponsor is not independent pursuant to Schedule 16. - 2.54 Where a joint independent sponsor is required to be appointed in terms of paragraph 2.34, such appointed joint independent sponsor shall be the lead sponsor of the applicant issuer.
+2.3 A joint independent sponsor must be appointed where: (a) the sponsor is also the applicant issuer; (b) the sponsor is a subsidiary, associate or division of the applicant issuer; (c) the JSE, in respect of any transaction or corporate action, deems it necessary to appoint a joint sponsor; or (d) the sponsor is not independent pursuant to Schedule 16.
+2. 5 4 Where a joint independent sponsor is required to be appointed in terms of paragraph 2.34, such appointed joint independent sponsor shall be the lead sponsor of the applicant issuer.
 Where an applicant issuer has appointed more than one sponsor, the applicant issuer must appoint one of the sponsors as the lead sponsor.
-The lead sponsor must be identified as such in all communication with holders of securities and to the public. - 2.65 Where a sponsor, other than an applicant issuer's appointed sponsor, initiates a specific transaction for the applicant issuer, such sponsor may be appointed as joint sponsor for that transaction.
+The lead sponsor must be identified as such in all communication with holders of securities and to the public.

+- 2.65 Where a sponsor, other than an applicant issuer's appointed sponsor, initiates a specific transaction for the applicant issuer, such sponsor may be appointed as joint sponsor for that transaction.
 In such a case, one of the joint sponsors must be appointed as lead sponsor. - 2.76 ...